Contents

 Let me tell you a quick story.
 I first made this carrot bundt cake on a whim, right before a family picnic.
 I didn’t have much time (or energy, honestly), and I figured, “Hey, carrots are healthy, this counts as a balanced meal.”

 I used baby food because that’s what was in the pantry — mom life — and tossed in walnuts because my dad loves a little crunch.
-I drizzled on the cream cheese frosting while the cake was still a bit warm (don’t recommend it), but it melted into the cake and turned into this gooey, glorious glaze.
+I poured the cream cheese frosting over the cake while it was still a little warm — not my best idea — and it seeped into the sponge, creating a rich, gooey layer that almost turned into a sweet glaze.

 Not only did the whole cake vanish in minutes, but my aunt called the next day asking for the recipe.
 And then she made it.
 And then her neighbor made it.
 And now it’s basically a thing in our family.

 Moral of the story?
-Sometimes the most comforting, crowd-pleasing dishes come from the least fussy places.
+The coziest meals that everyone loves often come from the simplest kitchens.
 This recipe is proof of that.

 Frequently Asked Questions